-Juniors Stephen Savas and Sam Pitchkhadze head up the inaugural FBLA Club @ SRDS.
+Juniors Stephen Savas, Sam Pitchkhadze and Ben Herman head up the inaugural FBLA Club @ SRDS.

 Since 1940, the national organization Future Business Leaders of America has been inspiring and preparing students to become community-minded business leaders in a global society through relevant career preparation and leadership experiences.
 FBLA programs focus on: